If you think time tracking is pointless, think again!

 By using past projects as the foundation for future projects you are basing your pricing decisions on reliable business information, and not a thumb-suck.
 It’s one more important piece of the puzzle that’ll propel your business forward.

-So, are you ready to use FreshBooks to track time and grow your business?
+So, are you ready to use FreshBooks Select to track time and grow your business?